-No remnants of this track exist except a few minor pieces of data in all versions.
+A few minor pieces of data for a removed track called Millennia can be found within all versions of the game.
 It is interesting to note that Millennia is named TR01 in the files, indicating that it was possibly the second track to be implemented into the game before it was removed.

 SNOWY RIDGE MILLENNIA DOLPHIN COVE ROUTE ADONF KINDIAK PARK CELTIC RUINS LANDSTRASSE DURHAM ROAD RACEWAY RACEWAY 2 RACEWAY 3

 While the Millennia strings also appear in different languages, it should be said that the track names themselves are not translated.

 Despite the assets being entirely removed, the minimap still remained inside ZHUD.PSH.
 It is named mp01, corresponding with its order number in the text strings.

 /* TR01 */ 192,192,192, 128,128,128, 192,192,192, 128,128,128, 128,128,128, 0,0,0, 128,128,128, 0,0,0,

 Found in ZTRACK.DAT, the track had, evidently, seen enough development to have car shadow and horizon colour data defined for each state (from top to bottom; normal, weather, night, weather & night).

 Hot Pursuit Restriction Message